 2. methodology

 Research and development (R & D) is a strategy and research methods focus on improving the process which will contribute to a well-developed outcome.
-Borg and Gall (1983: 772) defines research and development as follows: Educational Research and development (R & D) is a process used to develop and validate educational products.
+Borg and Gall (1983: 772) defines research and development as follows: Educational research and development (R & D) is a process used to develop and validate educational products.
 The procedure R & D cycle, is consist of studying research findings pertinent to the product to be developed, developing the products based on gathered feedbacks.
-Research and development (R & D) 4D Model Research and development (R & D) 4D Model developed by Thiagarajan, Semmel, and Semmel (1974) that Define, Design, Develop, Disseminate.
+Research and development (R & D) 4D Model research and development (R & D) 4D Model developed by Thiagarajan, Semmel, and Semmel (1974) that Define, Design, Develop, Disseminate.

 As for the detailed procedures this research and development are the following: